 Infants have an incompletely myelinated CST, so a positive Babinski or Chaddock reflex in the absence of other neurological deficits is considered benign up to 2 years of age.

 In comatose patients, one may see a triple flexion response.
-In this case, one observes dorsiflexion of the big toe, fanning of the other toes, dorsiflexion of the foot, as well as knee and hip flexion.
+In this case, one observes dorsiflexion of the big toe, the fanning of the other toes, dorsiflexion of the foot, as well as knee and hip flexion.
 This represents profound dysfunction of the CST, with the spread of the reflex to the L3 and L2 myotomes.
 Care must be made to distinguish this from a withdrawal response.
 The triple flexion response is very stereotyped whereas the withdrawal response varies with each stimulation.

 The advantage of Chaddock reflex over the Babinski reflex is that it may minimize withdrawal due to plantar stimulation.
-Because the CST has a long course, the presence or absence of these reflexes are useful in determining the health of the central nervous system.
+Because the CST has a long course, the presence or absence of these reflexes is useful in determining the health of the central nervous system.

 Alternative methods for eliciting this response have been developed.
-In each case, the examiner watches for upward deviation of the big toe and fanning of the other toes.
+In each case, the examiner watches for an upward deviation of the big toe and fanning of the other toes.
 Below are some of the alternative methods: